Are you feeling silly for how desperately you crave affection?

 Craving love and affection is an unpleasant experience that can be caused by past trauma or neglect.
 However, there are many reasons why people crave this type of attention, some more common than others.

-If you find yourself craving affection too much, then try to get help from a therapist.
+If you find yourself craving affection too much, try getting help from a therapist.
 Start working on why you feel lonely inside while also finding ways to make friends in the real world.
-Ideally you want to find people who will understand your situation better than anyone else and offer support when needed.
+Ideally, you want to find people who will understand your situation better than anyone else and offer support when needed.

 The best way for someone to stop their cravings is by addressing, through therapy, why they feel empty or need validation all the time.